spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 Filename `src/Pyz/Client/ProductStorage/ProductStorageDependencyProvider.php` is wrong and should be replaced with `src/Pyz/Zed/ProductStorage/ProductStorageDependencyProvider.php`

+If `spy_product_abstract_storage.merchant_reference` is null for all rows, run `cache:class-resolver:build` and then trigger storage update

 ##Install feature frontend

 1 ) Class `SprykerShop\Yves\MerchantProductWidget\Widget\ProductSoldByMerchantWidget` doesn't exist, and the `SprykerShop\Yves\MerchantWidget\Widget\SoldByMerchantWidget` is already added.